evangoer/cheops/README.rst

 ******

 Cheops is a toy parser for reStructuredText, written in JavaScript.
-It totally does not work at all.
+It barely even works at all.
 Come back later.